Get Out The Door Faster with These Doorknob Pockets for Keys, Glasses, Pet Supplies

 Perfect for Doorknobs, Drawer Pulls, Hooks, and More!

 Hang On a hook by your phone charger and wrangle those cords!

 Organize supplies in the office or sewing room.

 Construction is easy.
 Just zigzag the edges and make a few seams.
 The project folds at the bottom, so directional prints may be a challenge on this design.

 The unique properties of Stiff Stuff from my Lazy Girl Interfacing line brings these designs to life.
 Stiff Stuff is like the perfect hybrid between stiff/crunchy/thick interfacings and foam.
-Stiff Stuff has structure, but is forgiving, lightweight and thin.
+Stiff Stuff has structure, but it is forgiving, lightweight and thin.

 Try our Stiff Stuff Craft Pack, item SLG107SQ.
 Each pack includes four 10″ squares.
 Also available on a 10yd (SLG107) or 20yd (SLG10720) bolt.

 You are also going to need some of my Fusi-Bond Lite SLG101 adhesive web to tie everything together.
 Fusi provides an amazing bond with the feel of ‘cush’, like a gel insole between your fabric and Stiff Stuff.
 It’s quite interesting and nice.